Kourtney Kardashian Rules Instagram In Sexy New Bathtub Photo

 Kourtney accessorized with one of her cheetah-print hair towel wraps, revealing that she puts one on as soon as she gets out of the shower or bath to keep her hair out of her face while she gets dressed and does her makeup.

-In the background of the photo large lanterns with candles inside, white bathrobes, towels, and multiple pieces of decor can be seen sitting around the bathroom as Kourt strikes a sexy pose.
+In the background of the photo, large lanterns with candles inside, white bathrobes, towels, and multiple pieces of decor can be seen sitting around the bathroom as Kourt strikes a sexy pose.

 View this post on Instagram